brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 Current Conversation and response:

 ...
+She said
+Hey!
+How long have u been at Stanford?

 Question to rephrase
+> instead of:

+Hi Zhixuan!

+I've been 1 year here at Stanford.
+What about you?

+Have you found any start up idea that inspires you enough to pitch it for a multiverse Rick and Morty adventure episode?
+Maybe that can also be your constant here at Stanford ;)

-> instead of: How was your week?
-Curious, does your family live in the bay? --> insterad ask --> ?
+--> insterad ask --> ?
 ```
 Help me translate it to make raise her interest and entice a response.
 It shouldn't be pompous, exagerated.